 \section{Data}

 We use the first nationally representative TUS conducted by the National Statistical Office (NSO) from January 2019 to December 2019 to examine gender-based disparity in unpaid household and care work in India\footnote{ A pilot TUS was carried out in 1997-98 in only six states in India}.
 The survey covered 138,799 sample households across rural and urban India.
-From each member of the sample household, who was above five years old, the survey collected information about how they spent their time in the last 24 hours (04:00 am on the previous day to 4:00 am on the day of survey) at 30 minutes interval.
+From each member of the sample household, who was above five years old, the survey collected information about how they had spent their time in the last 24 hours (04:00 am on the previous day to 4:00 am on the day of survey) at 30 minutes interval.
 Additionally, it also recorded multiple and simultaneous activities done by respondents during the 30 minutes time slot.
-Also, it was ascertained whether the day was a normal working day or other (non-working) day for each eligible individual in the household.
+It was ascertained whether the day was a normal working day or other (non-working) day for each eligible individuals in the household.
 Other days may include holidays and non-working weekends for the employed person.
 The data set also contains information on household characteristics such as income (monthly household consumer expenditure), social group, religion, and individual characteristics such as employment status, education and other demographic information.
-The time spent on different activities by individuals during reference day (24 hours) was classified into nine major divisions of activities as per the International Classification of Activities for Time Use Statistics (ICATUS)\footnote{These include employment and related activities, production of goods for own final use, unpaid domestic services for household members, unpaid care giving services for household members, unpaid volunteer, trainee and other unpaid work, learning, socializing and communication, community participation and religious practice, culture, leisure, mass-media and sports practices, and self-care and maintenance.} \citep{united2016international}.
+The time spent on different activities by individuals during reference day (24 hours) was classified into nine major divisions of activities as per the International Classification of Activities for Time Use Statistics (ICATUS) \citep{united2016international}.